SencerBilim/SencerBilim/README.md

 ## Projects

 - **Rep Diary**: A MERN stack web application that allows users to create, read, delete, and customize their workout plans for the week. [https://repdiary-hfsw.onrender.com/](#)
-- **Archer's Rise**:A platformer game where you guide an archer through platforms, collect points, and avoid falling.[sencerbilim.github.io/Archers-Rise-Game/](#)
+- **Archer's Rise**:A platformer game where you guide an archer through platforms, collect points, and avoid falling. [sencerbilim.github.io/Archers-Rise-Game/](#)
+- **Sky Sight**:  A weather app that provides real-time weather info using the OpenWeather API. [https://skysight.onrender.com/](#)

 ## Learning Journey

-I'm continuously learning and improving my skills through online courses, projects, and collaboration with other developers.
+I'm continuously learning and improving my skills through online courses, projects, and practice.
 I aim to become proficient in backend development and contribute to exciting projects in the tech industry.

 ## Get in Touch